Birthdate: May 12, 1968

 But, almost as abruptly as it died, skating’s popularity surged skyward, and the Hawk became the Phoenix.
 Birdhouse grew into one of the biggest and best-known skate companies in the world, and Tony signed a wide range of endorsement deals.
 In 1998, he and his family started a children’s skate clothing company called Hawk Clothing.
 A year later, skating rocketed to unprecedented heights, from which it has yet to descend.
 Tony’s career came with it; in fact, he provided much of the fuel.

 In 1999, Tony teamed up with Activision to create the Tony Hawk’s Pro Skater video game franchise.
-The Tony Hawk video game series became one of the most popular game franchises in history and continues to this day.
+The Tony Hawk video game series became one of the most popular game franchises in history (and has now surpassed $1.4 billion in sales).
 His life would never be the same.
 In a stroke of good timing, at the X Games that year, Tony also became the first skateboarder to ever land a 900, a maneuver that had eluded (and occasionally hobbled) him for 10 years .
 It was one of skating’s most gripping moments, playing out in front of a collection of his peers and fans, and on national TV.
 That exposure, along with his successful video game, helped establish Tony’s mainstream celebrity

 Soon after the 1999 X Games, Tony retired from competition, although he continues to put on demos and exhibitions all over the world.
 His Boom Boom HuckJam Tour featured some of the top skateboarders, BMXers and freestyle motocross riders in a giant tour that played in large arenas and theme parks across the country.
 Tony’s action sports exhibitions and shows continue to pack venues worldwide.